 SPECIAL ACTION

 Comments [ ]

 Discontinue Annual Report Mailing for this Account [ ]

 Will Attend Annual Meeting [ ]

+SIGNATURE(S) \\\\\

-SIGNATURE(S) DATE
+DATE

 NOTE: Please sign exactly as name appears hereon.
 Joint owners should both sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.

--

 FOLD AND DETACH HERE ONLY IF YOU ARE RETURNING YOUR VOTED PROXY CARD BY MAIL ONLY

-MANNATECH INCORPOR ATED/TM/
+MANNATECH INCORPORATED/TM/

 Dear Shareholder:

-Mannatech encourages you to take advantage o which you can vote your shares.
-You can vote electronically, through the Internet or by t you do not need to return this proxy card. your shares by mail or - 7
+Mannatech encourages you to take advantage of the new and convenient ways by which you can vote your shares.
+You can vote your shares by mail or electronically, through the Internet or by telephone.
+If voting electronically you do not need to return this proxy card.

-To mail in your vote, mark, sign and date th perforated portion in the pre-paid mailing e
+To mail in your vote, mark, sign and date this proxy card and mail the perforated portion in the pre-paid mailing envelope.

-To vote your shares electronically you must the box above, just below the perforation.
-T this box above is also your personal code to he series of numbers that appe ln
+To vote your shares electronically you must use the control number printed in the box above, just below the perforation.
+The series of numbers that appear in this box above is also your personal code to access the system.

-''' To vote over the Internet:
+To vote over the Internet: